webgptorg/promptbook/samples/templates/25-simple-knowledge.ptbk.md

 ## Rules

--   Write just the bio, nothing else.
+-   Write just the bio, nothing else
--   Write in the third person.
+-   Write in the third person
--   Bio is written in the present tense.
+-   Bio is written in the present tense
--   Bio should be written for event named "{eventTitle}".
+-   Bio should be written for event named "{eventTitle}", mention the event name in the bio and how Pavol is related to it
--   Write plain text without any formatting (like markdown).
+-   Write plain text without any formatting (like markdown)

 ## {eventTitle}